 This is an exercise you can (and should) do all the time, not in the change room.
 Know the greatness of your kids and point them out to them.
 Help your adolescent recognize their value beyond their appearance.

-Read this post for four tips to help your adolescent develop positive body image
+Read this post for four tips to help your adolescent develop positive body image.

-3. Shop in stores with inclusive sizing
+Shop in stores with inclusive sizing

-4. Validate her pain
+Validate their pain

 It’s not fair that stores don’t have clothing that works for her.
 It’s painful and demoralizing.
 Validate those feelings and that pain.
 Allow her to feel it and sit with her in that frustration and hurt.

-5. Advocate for more inclusive sizing in stores
+Advocate for more inclusive sizing in stores

 Stores want to make money.
 So if they see there’s a need for more sizes and they know people will buy them, they’ll be more likely to stock them.
 Talk to store owners about selling a broader range of sizes and buy the clothes (if you like them and they work for you) when they sell them.

-6. Discourage changing her body to fit in straight sizes
+Discourage changing her body to fit in straight sizes

 Bodies come in all sizes and shapes and trying to change that can be very harmful.